ProjectsAllied Supply Chains

 Supply Chains

-Identifying and advancing tier-one copper projects worldwide that strengthen U.S. critical-minerals supply, operating within the framework of the U.S. bilateral critical-minerals agreement with Zambia.
+Identifying and advancing tier-one copper projects worldwide that strengthen U.S. critical-minerals supply, working under the Pax Silica framework and the developing U.S.–Zambia critical-minerals compact.

 Platform at a Glance